SCQF LEVEL 4/5 - NAT 4/5

 The course also emphasises the development and application of skills.
 The focus on evaluating sources develops candidates’ thinking skills.
 They also develop skills in literacy through using and synthesising information in different ways.

 By working through the units which make up the National History course you will experience and develop:

-The course assessment consists of 1 exam paper covering all 3 topics for a total of 80 marks.
+The course assessment at National 5 consists of 1 exam paper covering all 3 topics for a total of 80 marks.
 The course assessment at National 4 consists of unit assessments and an added value unit.
 Both have the aim of allowing pupils to demonstrate the following:

-An assignment which is a write-up about research you completed into a topic of your choice.
+An assignment and added value unit is a write-up about research you completed into a topic of your choice.
 Some topics chosen in recent years include the reasons why people voted for Hitler, the reasons for the spread of disease during Victorian times, the extent Scots had a positive impact on their new countries to name but a few.
-It is marked out of 20 at National 5 by the SQA and the added value unit is marked Pass or Fail by your class teacher.
+The assignment is marked out of 20 at National 5 by the SQA and the added value unit is marked Pass or Fail by your class teacher.